Isle of Skye Sightseeing & Accommodation

 DAY-TRIPS FROM SKYE

 Go To St Kilda offers day trips to the island archipelago of St Kilda with about 4 hours ashore to explore Hirta.
 All cruises are weather dependent, and operate from April to September.
-Meet at Uig Pier at 7.30am, return around 9pm.
+Depart from Skye at Stein, Waternish (IV55 8GA).
 Journey time is 4 hours each way.
 The boat can carry 12 passengers.
 Booking essential (online booking available).
 Contact Derek J Gordon - mobile: 077899 14144

 Where to eat